Final-Game-Production-Inc/.github/profile/README.md

 ...
 To Make A Popular Souls Open World 3A With Ultimate UGC Game Without Money, When Published In 203X ................

 ...
-Use Own Develop Game Engine Named FINAL ENGINE .....
+Use Own Develop Game Engine Named FINAL ENGINE, Will Open-Source With GPL-3.0 And LGPL-3.0 License In 203X .....

 ~~Published On St*** And E*** G***s Use The Less Cost For Player.~~

 HINT: S.I.N.F.Y (Souls Infinity）